 - 1. Make sure you have read "What you need to know this week" so that you know what to emphasise with your child. - 2.
 Read the sheet to your child.
 Ask for their ideas on how to solve the problem.
 Don't give your opinion just yet on their ideas, even if they are clearly wrong. - 3.
 Make sure that you try out their ideas first before you try to help them come up with a better plan.
 This is important because then they will know why their idea didn't work. - 4.
 Help your child think about what worked and what didn't, then come up with a new plan if needed. - 5.
 Encourage your child to draw or write answers to the questions on the page.
 Scribe for them if you need to. - 6.
 Discuss what your child found out with them.
 Keep in mind the ideas from the "What you need to know this week" section so that you can ask questions that are appropriate to the issues identified. - 7.
-At the end: write a comment on the page in the appropriate section to say what went well or what you are concerned about. - 8.
-We will be coming back to measuring length again later in this program, so don't worry too much if today didn't quite work.
+We will be coming back to measuring length again later in this program, so don't worry too much if today didn't quite work. - 8.
+If your child found this task easy, ask them to find the distance around their bedroom.
+Tell them that this distance is called the perimeter.